 It has long been known that during pregnancy, probably Pregnancy in consequence of pressure upon the renal veins and vena a cause of cava, the urine is apt to be albuminous, that there is often gestion. cedema of the lower extremities, and that attacks of convulsion frequently come on during labour or before. nature and treatment of these 'puerperal convulsions' have Puerperal been largely studied and discussed by obstetrical physicians, convulbut it does not appear that they were regarded as depending uramic. upon the state of the kidneys until the connection was insisted on by Sir J. Simpson.
+Idarrolmoo a besser ods mod savr

 These symptoms are most frequent in first pregnancies, where the structures are less yielding and the pressure greater than afterwards.
 Obstetrical writers give different estimates of the frequency with which albuminuria occurs in pregnancy.† Dr. Litzman found it present in 37 of 131 pregnant or lately delivered females; of the 37, 26 were primiparæ.
-Dr. Blot detected albumen in the urine of 41 Albuminpregnant women out of 205; most of those in whom it uria and sometimes permanent disease occasioned. was found were cases of first pregnancy.
-Dr. Harley, who does not however state the number of cases he examined, found albumen to be present in less than 4 per cent. of the cases admitted into a lying-in hospital.
+Dr. Blot detected albumen in the urine of 41 pregnant women out of 205; most of those in whom it uria and sometimes permanent disease occasioned.

-^{} Edin.
-Monthly Journal, October 1852.

-[†] Quoted in Churchill's Midwifery, p.
+^{} Edin, Monthly Journal, October 1852. + Quoted in Churchill's Midwifery, p.
 495.